-The Hoodia, a true desert bloom crowned in the springtime by large disc-shaped crimson flowers, has been the focus of much attention over the years, not for its ability to store moisture and thrive in arid areas or for its exquisite blooms but rather for its properties as an appetite suppressant.
-During the last decade it has been universally acknowledged that the San/Bushmen, the oldest inhabitants of southern Africa, own the rights to the indigenous knowledge of the plant, but that has not always been the case.
+A true desert bloom crowned in the springtime by large disc-shaped crimson flowers, Hoodia has received much attention over the years, not for its ability to store moisture and thrive in arid areas or for its exquisite blooms but rather for its use as an appetite suppressant.
+In the last decade it has been universally acknowledged that the San/Bushmen, the oldest inhabitants of southern Africa, own the rights to the indigenous knowledge of the plant, but that has not always been the case.

-The first Europeans to encounter Hoodia gordonii were Paterson and Colonel RF Gordon, who in December 1778 found specimens in the Upington area.
-Botanist Francis Masson recorded the use of Stapelia gordonii on his visits to the Cape around the same period.
-This plant was later transferred into the Hoodia genus, named after the dedicated succulent grower, Van Hood.
+The first Europeans to encounter Hoodia gordonii were Paterson and Col RF Gordon, who in December 1778 found specimens in the Upington area.
+Botanist, Francis Masson, recorded the use of Stapelia gordonii on his visits to the Cape around the same period.
+It was later transferred into the Hoodia genus, so named after dedicated succulent grower, Van Hood.

-Hoodia is a protected plant in Namibia and a permit is required from the Ministry of Environment and Tourism (MET) to cultivate or harvest, relocate or trade in the plant.
+Hoodia is a protected plant in Namibia and a permit is required from the for cultivation or harvesting, relocation or trade.
 It is also listed on the Convention of International Trade in Endangered Species of Fauna and Flora (CITES), Appendix 2, regulating international trade.
-The plant is threatened by habitat loss, invasive aliens, illegal harvesting and climatic conditions.

-The Council for Scientific and Industrial Research (CSIR) in South Africa began to include Hoodia in its projects as early as 1963 and in 1995 filed an application to patent the use of the active components (it had isolated the active compound P57) responsible for appetite suppression.
-CSIR later signed licensing agreements with UK pharmaceutical company Phytopharm that in turn sub-licensed the rights.
+The Council for Scientific and Industrial Research (CSIR) in South Africa began to include Hoodia in its projects as early as 1963 and in 1995 it filed for a patent application for use of the active components (it had isolated the active compound - P57) responsible for appetite suppression.
+It later signed licensing agreements with UK pharmaceutical company Phytopharm that in turn sub-licensed the rights.

 In June 2001, a South African-based NGO, Biowatch South Africa, with assistance from the international NGO, Action Aid, alerted the foreign media to the fact that the San had not been involved in the development or commercialisation of the Hoodia products, leading CSIR to enter into negotiations with the San.
-The Working Group of Indigenous Minorities in Southern Africa (WIMSA), the South African San Council and the San Institute of South Africa (SASI) represented the San in the negotiations.
-This culminated in the CSIR and the South African San Council signing a benefit-sharing agreement in March 2003, with the San receiving a percentage of the royalties.
+They were represented by the Working Group of Indigenous Minorities in Southern Africa (WIMSA), the South African San Council and the San Institute of South Africa (SASI).
+This culminated in the CSIR and the South African San Council signing a benefit-sharing agreement in March 2003 with the San receiving a percentage of the royalties.

-The San Trust, formally named the San Hoodia Benefit Sharing Trust, was registered in August 2004.
-San delegates from the southern African countries agreed that 75 percent of all Trust income would be equally distributed to the constituted San Councils of Namibia, Botswana and South Africa.
+In August 2004, the San Trust, formally named the San Hoodia Benefit Sharing Trust, was registered, with 75 percent of all Trust income to be equally distributed to the San Councils of Namibia, Botswana and South Africa.

-The bottles of weight-loss products lining pharmacy shelves bear little resemblance to the hardy desert plant that survives in the Namib Desert, its soft sensual bloom belying its tough existence, and its recent history is far removed from the time when the San still roamed the southern sands of Africa living freely off the land.
+The bottles of weight-loss products lining pharmacy shelves have little resemblance to the hardy desert plant that survives in the Namib Desert, its soft sensual bloom belying its tough existence, and its recent history is far removed from the time when the San still freely lived off the land and roamed the southern sands of Africa.